What qualifies someone as disabled?

 Disabled students comprise a growing proportion of the student

 population: in 2018–19, 14.3% (more than 1 in 8) students studying in England

 had declared at least one disability, but as not all students declare their

 disabilities, this is likely to be an underestimate.
 At the University of

 Plymouth, this figure is higher: 16.4% of undergraduates and 14% of

 For the purposes of our Disability Toolkit, we have created the following categories in order to provide specific advice, resources and information:

-With this theme, we are looking to understand the importance of the struggles of disabled people for access, the human rights principle of access for disabled people and applying universal design to environmental, communication, educational, occupational and organisational issues to minimise barriers to disabled people and maximise their participation.
+Every year, UKDHM focusses on a different theme.
+Last year's theme looked to understand the importance of the struggles of disabled people for access, the human rights principle of access for disabled people and applying universal design to environmental, communication, educational, occupational and organisational issues to minimise barriers to disabled people and maximise their participation.